IPOs for SMEs

 Critical to the founders of your Venture is the quantity of shares they will each hold BEFORE you undertake a Share Capital restructuring in preparation for your IPO!

-Before you even think about seeking outside investors, it is critical to establish the number of shares each founder will hold.
+Prior to seeking outside investors, it is critical to establish the number of shares each founder will hold before you commence your Initial Private Offer.

 As investors come in, the quantity of shares the founders hold will always remain the same, it’s only the percentage they hold that will reduce.